Versatility: The Name of the SUV Game

 3. Guzzles lots of gas

-Parting thoughts
+Parting Thoughts

-If you really want one vehicle that can do it all, the three-row SUV seems to tick all the boxes.
-As occasional seven-seaters, the compact-class models are the closest to normal cars in terms of handling and economy, at the cost of space.
-In the classes above, there are vehicles for every taste and need, up to the massive models that can crush off-road trails.
+In the classes above, vehicles are for every taste and need, up to the massive models that can crush off-road trails.
 With so much variety, there is truly something for everyone, and it's clear that the SUV is here to stay.